 By setting up end-to-end tests that run across applications and technologies, a high test coverage can be achieved with minimal human resources.
 Instead of spending their time on manual test execution, testers can focus on test design and improvement, which can have a significant positive impact on the end-user experience.

-With a code-free automation tool, any mainframe expert - regardless of their automation expertise - can set up the tests.
-As a result, dependencies are removed and teams can flow through bottlenecks in the testing and development pipeline.
+With a code-free automation tool, any mainframe expert - regardless of their programming skills - can set up the tests.
+As a result, dependencies can be removed and teams can flow through bottlenecks in the testing and development pipeline.
 The developers who have mainframe expertise can then spend their valued time and skill on actual mainframe development.